 Macro Lenses

 For close-ups, the macro lens is indispensable.
 Part of photographing a wedding successfully is documenting the details: rings, flowers, cake, décor, pretty little shoes.
-This becomes infinitely easier and more professional-looking when you use a lens specifically designed for such a purpose.
+This becomes easier and more professional-looking when you use a lens designed for that purpose.

 True macros achieve magnification ratios of at least 1:1, which is often referred to as “life size.”
 At the closest possible focusing distance, the subject will be the same size on the image sensor as it is in real life.
 Macro focal lengths can range from short to long; the shorter the focal length, the closer the photographer must be to the subject.
 For a wedding, 90-105mm provides a comfortable working distance that will expertly capture the details of the day.